SMaityCodes/IBE-Prototype-Implementataion/README.md

 <img src="ProjectSupportFiles/ASM-IBE-Logo.png" width="500"/>
 </div>

-# 📦 ASM_IBE: An Open-Access IBE Encryption Tool
+# 📦 ASM-IBE: An Open-Access IBE Encryption Tool

 > A brief description of what your project does and who it's for.
 >